-The Bank has established appropriate conflicts authorization procedures, whereby actual or potential conflicts are regularly reviewed and authorizations sought as appropriate.
-During the year, no such conflicts arose and no such authorizations were sought.
+The Bank has established appropriate conflicts authorisation procedures, whereby actual or potential conflicts are regularly reviewed and authorisations sought as appropriate.
+The Bank also maintains an Interest Register pursuant to Section 196 of the Companies Act 2019 (Act 992).
+During the year under review, one entry was made in the Interest Register.